Jinnah International Airport: Statistics

 The following table provides details of the major traffic flows out of Karachi Airport in terms of passenger numbers, aircraft movements, cargo as well as mail.
 The results were collected by the Civil Aviation Authority of Pakistan:

+Historical Statistics (according to a dawn news article and a book called “Airports of the World”):

+During those times, Karachi Airport was one of the busiest in West and South Asia and was a destination for more international airlines than today.

 Ground transport

 Jinnah International Airport is situated near the highly populated areas of Gulistan-e-Jauhar and Malir.
 It is easily accessible through Shahrah-e-Faisal Road from any part of the city.

-The Airport has a heptagon carpark which can accommodate more than 3000 vehicles.
+The airport has a heptagon carpark which can accommodate more than 3000 vehicles.

 Buses, mini buses and taxis are also available to the airport.
-There are also a number of traditional auto-rickshaws available at the airport parking area & entrance which are quite popular to travel short distances within the city.
+There are also a number of traditional auto-rickshaws available at the airport parking area and entrance which are quite popular to travel short distances within the city.

-Karachi Cantonment railway station is the nearest railway station from the airport to get the railway connections for the other parts of country.
+Karachi Cantonment railway station is the nearest railway station from the airport to get the railway connections for other parts of the country.
 There is also a commuter rail station, Karachi Airport Station, which is located 2 km southwest of main Jinnah Terminal, just south of Star Gate.

 Accidents and incidents

+In 2013, the son of a politician and Pakistan Peoples Party MNA Sher Muhammad Baloch was arrested for beating a PIA reservation officer at the airport.

+In 2018, five FIA officials were suspended for manhandling a reportedly drunk and aggressive male passenger at the airport.

+In June 2014, at least 28 people, including all 10 attackers, were killed when Taliban-linked terrorists attacked Karachi Airport.

+In 2024, a suicide attack, by internationally designated terrorist group Baloch Liberation Army, was reported at the Jinnah International Airport, killing two people and wounding eight others.